Three rates of convergence or separation via U-statistics in a dependent framework: Introduction

 \section{Introduction}

 For the last twenty years, the phenomenon of the concentration of measure has received much attention.
 The main interesting feature of concentration inequalities is that, unlike central limit theorems or large deviations inequalities, they are nonasymptotic.
-Among others, Pascal Massart, Michel Ledoux and Gabor Lugosi produced a serie of works that led to a large span of powerfull inequalities.
-Their results have found application in model selection (see \cite{massart07} and \cite{Lerasle16}), statistical learning (see \cite{clemencon17}), online learning (see \cite{online-pairwise}) or random graphs (see \cite{CL18} and \cite{DCD20}).
-Most of the concentration inequalities are formulated for U-statistics of order~$m$, which are defined as a sum of the form where~$X_1, \dots,X_n$ are random variables taking values in a measurable space~$(E,\Sigma)$ (with $E$ Polish) and where~$h_{i_1,\dots,i_m}$ are measurable functions of~$m$ variables~$h_{i_1,\dots,i_m}:E^{m} \rightarrow \mathds R$.
+Among others, Pascal Massart, Michel Ledoux and Gabor Lugosi produced a series of works that led to a large span of powerful inequalities.
+Their results have found application in model selection \citep[cf.][]{massart07,Lerasle16}, statistical learning \citep[cf.][]{clemencon17}, online learning \citep[cf.][]{online-pairwise} or random graphs \citep[cf.][]{CL18,DCD20}.
+Most of the concentration inequalities are formulated for U-statistics of order~$m$ \citep[cf.][Chapter 12]{van2000asymptotic}, which are defined as a sum of the form where~$X_1, \dots,X_n$ are random variables taking values in a measurable space~$(E,\Sigma)$ (with~$E$ Polish) and where~$h_{i_1,\dots,i_m}$ are measurable functions of~$m$ variables~$h_{i_1,\dots,i_m}:E^{m} \rightarrow \mathds R$.
 The pioneering works considered independent random variables $(X_i)_{i\geq 1}$, an assumption that can be prohibitive for practical applications which often involve some dependence structure.
-To cope with this issue, some researchers left the independent setting by working with Markov chains or by adopting some mixing conditions, see e.g. \cite{FJS18,jiang2018bernsteins,paulin15,adamczak:ustats,clemencon17}.
-The previous mentioned papers considered U-statistics of order $m=1$ and the non-asymptotic behaviour of tails of U-statistics of order $m\geq2$ in a dependent framework remains so far very little touched.
+To cope with this issue, some researchers left the independent setting by working with Markov chains or by adopting some mixing conditions and we refer for example to \cite{FJS18,jiang2018bernsteins,paulin15,adamczak:ustats,clemencon17}.
+The previous mentioned papers considered U-statistics of order $m=1$ and the non-asymptotic behaviour of tails of U-statistics of order $m\geq2$ in a dependent framework remains so far understudied.
 Recently, the two papers \cite{duchemin} and \cite{shen20} made a first step to fill this gap.
-While \cite{shen20} considers U-statistics of arbitrary order with smooth and symmetric kernels and works with mixing conditions, \cite{duchemin} is focused on U-statistics of order 2 for uniformly ergodic Markov chains and bounded kernels.
-Hence their results are complementary since they hold under different assumptions, but the intersection is non-empty (we refer to \cite[Section 1]{duchemin} for a comparison between both concentration inequalities).
+While \cite{shen20} consider U-statistics of arbitrary order with smooth and symmetric kernels and work with mixing conditions, \cite{duchemin} are focused on U-statistics of order two for uniformly ergodic discrete time Markov chains and bounded kernels.
+Let us highlight that we work with the result of the former paper rather than the one from~\cite{shen20} since we need a concentration inequality valid for any initial distribution of the chain.
+We give further details at the beginning of Section~\ref{sec:concentration}.